BleuLlama/LlamaVampireDrive/README.md

 - "SAVE" support (enable capture to file, type 'list' store until done)
 - "LOAD" support (just typing in a file)

+As of December 2, 2020, this feature set is implemented in the Python version of the system.

 ## Group 2: Random File IO

 Group 2 adds random file IO to the mix, providing an interface for the target to open files for read/write, seek to specific file positions, read/write specific numbers of bytes, close the file.
-It will support 16 simultaneous file handles.
+It supports multiple files open simultaneously.

 ## Group 3: Additional Resources